stacks-network/docs/src/pages/build-apps/guides/data-storage.md

 Storing data off the Stacks blockchain ensures that apps can provide users with high performance and high availability for data reads and writes without the involvement of centralized parties that could compromise their privacy or accessibility.

-See the Todos app tutorial](/build-apps/tutorials/todos for a concrete example of this functionality in practice.
+See the Todos app tutorial for a concrete example of this functionality in practice.

 [@page-reference]
 | /build-apps/tutorials/todos